rtw878/thoth/README.md

 ---

 Built with care for historians and researchers.
-If you use Historia Scribe, consider starring the repo and sharing feedback—your datasets and use‑cases help us improve models and accuracy.
+If you use Thoth, consider starring the repo and sharing feedback—your datasets and use‑cases help us improve models and accuracy.